Nix and NixOS

 Some executable binaries (e.g. which are installed over certain tools which

-circumvent the Nix store (e.g. npm
+circumvent the Nix store (e.g. npm, yarn) may have dependencies to libraries

 that are not available in the Nix package manager,